apache/echarts-doc/en/option/partial/coord-sys.md

 {{ /if }}

 > Note: when [coordinateSystemUsage](~${componentNameInLink}.coordinateSystemUsage) is `'data'`, the input of coordinate system is `series.data[i]` rather than this `coord`.

+The format this `coord` is defined by each coordinate system, and it's the same as the second parameter of [chart.convertToPixel](api.html#echartsInstance.convertToPixel).

 {{ if: ${cartesian2d} }}